MaxPra/OpenJDKInstaller/README.md

 With the download you agree all risks of this program!

--If there is a warning, please just klick on "Next", it's because the program can't find the icon!
+- If there is a warning, please just klick on "Next", it's because the program can't find the icon!

 Icons by icons8